FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB70]: The causality effect may not be evident for the subset case, at least.
+    MB70: The causality effect may not be evident for the subset case, at least.

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

+&nbsp;
-The per-interface value remains the primary one, consistent with prevailing practice in [RFC 1242], [RFC 2544], and [RFC 2285].
+: The per-interface value remains the primary unit, consistent with prevailing practice in [RFC1242], [RFC2544], and [RFC2285].

 {::comment}

-    [MB71]: Which ones?
+    MB71: Which ones?

-    [VP]: List the common examples.
+    VP: List the common examples.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

+&nbsp;
-The last paragraph also applies to other terms related to Load.
+: The last paragraph also applies to other terms related to Load.

+&nbsp;
+: For example, tests with symmetric bidirectional traffic can report load-related values as "bidirectional load" (double of "unidirectional load").

 ### Trial Input

 Definition:

+&nbsp;
-Trial Input is a composite quantity, consisting of two attributes:
+: Trial Input is a composite quantity, consisting of two attributes:
 Trial Duration and Trial Load.

 Discussion:

+&nbsp;
-When talking about multiple Trials, it is common to say "Trial Inputs" to denote all corresponding Trial Input instances.
+: When talking about multiple Trials, it is common to say "Trial Inputs" to denote all corresponding Trial Input instances.

+&nbsp;
-A Trial Input instance acts as the input for one call of the Measurer component.
+: A Trial Input instance acts as the input for one call of the Measurer component.

+&nbsp;
-Contrary to other composite quantities, MLRsearch Implementations MUST NOT add optional attributes here.
+: Contrary to other composite quantities, MLRsearch implementations MUST NOT add optional attributes into Trial Input.
 This improves interoperability between various implementations of a Controller and a Measurer.

+&nbsp;
-Note that both attributes are **intended** quantities, as only those can be fully controlled by the Controller.
+: Note that both attributes are **intended** quantities, as only those can be fully controlled by the Controller.
 The actual offered quantities, as realized by the Measurer, can be different (and must be different if not multiplying into integer number of frames),